 How to Tell if a Storm Windows Is Suitable for Canadian Weather

 The performance of all windows sold in Canada is regulated by the Canadian Standards Association’s section on windows (CSA A440).
-This standard dictates the types of materials which can be used in the manufacturing as well as some of the minimum standards required of those materials in order to make them fit for sale to the Canadian public.
+This standard dictates the types of materials which can be used in manufacturing as well as some of the minimum standards required of those materials in order to make them fit for sale to the Canadian public.
 These properties include thickness, hardness, and durability.

-- Wind load resistance*
+- Wind load resistance*;

-- Ease of operation
+- Ease of operation;

-- Resistance to forced entry
+- Resistance to forced entry;

-- Condensation resistance
+- Condensation resistance; and

-- Screen strength
+- Screen strength.

 Any window sold in Canada is evaluated based on how it performs in the above categories of airtightness, water tightness, and wind load resistance.
 The other categories, those without an asterisk beside them, are voluntary and not part of the Canadian Standards Association’s evaluation.

-Protect Your Home Year Round With Storm Windows
+Protect Your Home Year-Round With Storm Windows